-- listening in the classroom/clinical setting when students communicate their needs. - Provide supportive corrective feedback when students protest or communicate inappropriately. - Model appropriate ways to communicate needs. - When appropriate, if students do not wish to engage in a classroom task, provide choices of alternative assignments. - Acknowledge and praise when students appropriately protest or request a choice.
+Teacher role examples: Clinician role examples: Acknowledge student attempts to communicate their needs, even if not socially appropriate.
+Provide supportive corrective Model active/empathic listening in the classroom/clinical setting when students communicate their needs .
+Provide supportive corrective feedback when students protest or feedback when students protest or communicate inappropriately.
+Model appropriate ways to communicate inappropriately.
+Model appropriate ways to communicate needs.
+When appropriate, if students do not communicate needs.
+When appropriate, if students do not wish to engage in a classroom task, wish to engage in a classroom task, provide choice of alternative provide choice of alternative assignments.
+Acknowledge and praise when assignments.
+Acknowledge and praise when students appropriately protest or students appropriately protest or request a choice. request a choice.